NIRSpec IRS2 Detector Readout Mode

 Contrary to traditional readouts, where the reference pixels are sampled in only a few rows and columns around the outside edges of the detector array, the IRS2 readout pattern regularly interleaves sampling of reference pixels with the sampling of normal pixels.
 The detector electronics samples 2 reference pixels twice in-between 8 normal pixels that are read (e.g., [8 normal, 2 × 2 reference, 8 normal], [8n, 2 × 2 ref, 8n] ... repeat.).
 Figure 2 shows an expanded example graphic of the key steps in the IRS2 readout process.

 Because of the benefits of decreased correlated detector noise, use of the NIRSpec IRS2 readout mode for science observations is recommended in most cases.
 By suppressing 1/f noise, the IRS2 readout scheme leads to a more uniform background over the detector.
 Changing from a traditional mode like NRS to NRSIRS2 adds some overhead time and can lead to some thermal transients.
 Nonetheless, switching between these modes from target acquisition to science observations in a visit is recommended for most programs that would benefit from reduced 1/f noise.
-During the time it takes to reconfigure the MSA and setup the exposures at the start of science observations, the thermal transients will have settled.
+During the time it takes to reconfigure the MSA and set up the exposures at the start of science observations, the thermal transients will have settled.
 However, it is not recommended to switch between the IRS2 readout modes and traditional patterns (or vice versa) within a science observation block.
-Users should follow the guidelines in the NIRSpec Detector Recommended Strategies to figure out which readout mode is best for their target.
+Users should follow the guidelines in the NIRSpec Detector Recommended Strategies article to figure out which readout mode is best for their target.

 In addition to the increased reference pixel sampling, the IRS2 readout mode also saves in a 5th detector output the value of the reference output which is sampled simultaneously to the clocking of any pixel in the array.
 In the "traditional" detector readout, the signal in the reference output is subtracted analogically from the signal of each pixel readout simultaneously.
 This happens before the analog signal is digitized by the SIDECAR ASIC and sent to the solid state recorder (SSR).
 In IRS2 readout, this 5th channel is saved along with the science data and increased reference pixel reads.
 Because this 5th channel is saved, the NIRSpec IRS2 readout patterns result in ~20% higher data volume than the traditional readout patterns.

 Figure 3 presents the data structure of frames acquired in IRS2 readout mode, showing the science pixels, reference pixels, and reference output data.
-Due to the additional 4 reads every 16 regular pixels, in IRS2 mode each detector output is mapped into a 640x × 2048 array instead of the 512 × 2048 array of the traditional mode.
+Due to the additional 4 reads every 16 regular pixels, in IRS2 mode, each detector output is mapped into a 640 × 2048 array instead of the 512 × 2048 array of the traditional mode.
 Individual frames of IRS2 data are therefore 3,200 pixels in x, and 2,048 pixels in y, and so, the size of the up-the-ramp MULTIACCUM data acquired in IRS2 readout mode is 3200 pixels × 2048 pixels × Ngroups.
 The enhanced noise correction provided by the IRS2 readout mode is carried out in the instrument calibration pipeline processing step for reference pixel subtraction.

 The IRS2 readout patterns NRSIRS2RAPID and NRSIRS2